 9. Non-Professionals / Self-Planners

-What Does Medicaid Planning Cost?
+How Much Does Medicaid Planning Cost?

 Why One Should Plan in Advance?

-One might think that if they, or a loved one, are healthy that there is no reason to move forward with contacting a Medicaid planner.
+One might think that if they, or a loved one, are healthy that there is no reason to move forward with contacting a Medicaid Planner.
 However, even if one does not foresee a need for Medicaid in the near future, advance preparation is key.
 In fact, the best time to start preparing for long-term care needs is before an actual need arises.